Bruderjulian/yt-downloader-js/README.md

 The cli is accessible under `yt-downloader`.
 It only has two commands:

 - `download`: downloads a youtube video from a given url
-- `init`: downloads all required dependencies/binaries
+- `init`: downloads all required dependencies/binaries and performs checks

 ### download